ChenyunWu/PhraseCutDataset/README.md

 The statistics can be reported on each subset separately.
 See [utils/subset.py](utils/subset.py) for supported subsets.

-- **Step1: Save predictions to black-and-white PNG images in a folder.**
+- **Step 1: Save predictions to black-and-white PNG images in a folder.**

   We call each phrase-region pair as a "task", and provide a unique "task_id" for each task.
 The file name of each image should be "**task_id**.png".
 The image size should be identical with the input image.
 Set pixels to "1" (or "white") for your predicted region, and the rest area "0" (or "black").
   We provide a naive example called [box_rand_predictor](utils/predictor_examples.py).